combinefinance/xdef-combpresale/README.md

 # xdef-combpresale
 Congralutions to all whitelist addresses.
 The waiting is over and here's the result of the Whitelist addresses.

-Send the Eth to this address for Xdef Presale, Don't exceed your personal cap contribution , If you do Phil will get the excess amount.
+Send the Eth to this address for Xdef Presale, Don't exceed your personal contribution cap per wallet, If you do Phil will get the excess amount.
 0x96F9E9371af4930FF61c6fe4Cd698Eadfb76B810

-Whitelist Address - the number displayed are the max eth contribution per wallet.

 Whitelist Address	Eth Contribution